Monroe Doctrine: Latin American reinterpretation

 After 1898, jurists and intellectuals in Argentina, Brazil, Chile, and Uruguay, especially Luis María Drago, Alejandro Álvarez, and Baltasar Brum, reinterpreted the Monroe Doctrine.
 They sought a fresh continental approach to international law in terms of multilateralism and non-intervention.
 Indeed, an alternative Spanish American origin of the idea was proposed, attributing it to Manuel Torres.
 However, U.S. officials were reluctant to renounce unilateral interventionism until the Good Neighbor policy enunciated by President Franklin D. Roosevelt in 1933.
 The era of the Good Neighbor Policy ended with the ramp-up of the Cold War in 1945, as the United States felt there was a greater need to protect the western hemisphere from Soviet influence.
 These changes conflicted with the Good Neighbor Policy's fundamental principle of non-intervention and led to a new wave of U.S. involvement in Latin American affairs.
 Control of the Monroe doctrine thus shifted to the multilateral Organization of American States (OAS) founded in 1948.

 In 1954, Secretary of State John Foster Dulles invoked the Monroe Doctrine at the 10th Pan-American Conference in Caracas, denouncing the intervention of Soviet communism in Guatemala.
 President John F. Kennedy said at an August 29, 1962, news conference:

-The Monroe Doctrine means what it has meant since President Monroe and John Quincy Adams enunciated it, and that is that we would oppose a foreign power extending its power to the Western Hemisphere [sic], and that is why we oppose what is happening in Cuba today.
+The Monroe Doctrine means what it has meant since President Monroe and John Quincy Adams enunciated it, and that is that we would oppose a foreign power extending its power to the Western Hemisphere, and that is why we oppose what is happening in Cuba today.
 That is why we have cut off our trade.
 That is why we worked in the OAS and in other ways to isolate the Communist menace in Cuba.
 That is why we will continue to give a good deal of our effort and attention to it.